kiranraoboinapally/java-web-dev-practice/ques.md

    -  Use switch-case with a comparison to `if-else`, explaining `break` and `continue`

 7. **Eligibility Based on Age**
-   -  Check age for job eligibility and apply different conditions for various job eligibility like UPSC, SSC - `ageCheck.java`
+   -  Check age for job eligibility and apply different conditions for various job eligibility like UPSC, SSC - `ageCheck.java` //pending

 8. **Find Largest Among Three Numbers**
    -  Take three numbers and find the largest - `large.java`

 9. **Ternary Operator Example**
    -  Add or subtract using the ternary operator - `terny.java`
+---

+### **Loops - While Loop**

 10. **Sample Program (Placeholder)**
    -  Placeholder for a general program - `w1.java`